unionai/unionai-docs/source/getting-started/creating-the-project.md

 :::{note}
 You can create your own conventions and file structure for your Union projects.
-The `pyflyte init` command just provides a good starting point.
+The `unionai init` command just provides a good starting point.
 :::

 ## Install the local dependencies